-In total, the 11 major types of work listed in Figure 4 accounted for about 86 percent of City construction dollars.
-An additional 3 percent of contract dollars went to other trades that were included in the availability survey but not listed in Figure 4.
+In total, the 12 major types of construction work listed in Figure 4 accounted for 89 percent of City construction dollars.
+Other types of work were also included in the availability survey but not individually listed in Figure 4.
+They accounted for another 1 percent of total City construction contract dollars ("Other surveyed types of work" in Figure 4).